Tips for managing employees taking excessive or mis-using their sick leave.

 If you suspect an employee is mis-using sick leave:

 - Keep a record of their sick leave dates and whether the sick leave policy was followed.
 If a pattern emerges for example; showing the employee is taking off every few Mondays or Fridays then you would have a solid reason to confront your employee.

 - Have an informal conversation to gauge whether there are other work or personal related issues that my be impacting the employees ability to work.
-You can also discuss the impact that the employees absence has on the Business.
+You can also discuss the impact that the employees absence has on the business and other staff.

-- If you have a valid reason to suspect misconduct, or the employee is not following the sick leave policy then you can then start a formal disciplinary process.
+- If you have a valid reason to suspect the employee has been dishonest, or the employee is not following the sick leave policy then you can then start a formal disciplinary process.

 If an employee is taking excessive leave for genuine reason:

 If an employee is unable to perform in their role due to sickness or injury then this may come to a point where the employee is terminated for medical incapacity.

 A medical incapacity process requires that a full and fair investigation is carried out to determine the employees medical position, how long they would need away from the workplace and whether the business can sustain holding their position open for them.